ARRIVING AND LIVING

 In general, it is also included in housing insurance packages.

 Individual accident liability insurance is mandatory for risks outside the school.
 It covers school trips (other than the commute between the school and home), internships (other than the commute between the internship and home), all types of extra-curricular activities and activities with student organisations.

 Students who join EPF organisations must ensure that they have accident coverage and coverage for any sports and physical activities practiced by the organisations, whether as part of the association or individually.

 Housing insurance is mandatory for all tenants, no matter where they live.
-Students who reserve university housing through EPF must take out housing insurance.
+Students who reserve university housing through EPF must take out housing insurance upon reservation.

 All insurance and housing reservation fees are bundled in an administrative package payable upon enrolment.

-This means that all insurance formalities are taken care of and paid for directly by EPF.
+This means that all housing insurance formalities are taken care of and paid for directly by EPF.